• Gentry Building lit up at night.

 The Neag School of Education is actively expanding access to educational opportunities for its own students, as well as for students across the state of Connecticut.

-• The Neag School expanded its reach in the Early College Experience Program, providing the opportunity to earn college credits to 356 high schoolers in 21 districts, an increase from five districts in 2021-2022.
+• The Neag School expanded its reach in the Early College Experience Program, providing the opportunity to earn college credits to 669 high schoolers in 25 districts, an increase from five districts in the pilot year of 2021-2022.

 venn diagram with three circles that say access excellence engagement